openshift/installer/docs/user/gcp/install_upi.md

 ## Add required roles to IAM service accounts
 The templates do not create the policy bindings due to limitations of Deployment Manager, so we must create them manually.

-If you are installing into a [Shared VPC (XPN)][sharedvpc], ensure these service accounts have `roles/compute.networkUser` access to each of the host project subnets used by the cluster so the instances can use the networks.
-Also ensure the master service account has `roles/compute.networkViewer` access to the host project itself so the gcp-cloud-provider can look for firewall settings as part of ingress controller operations.

 ```sh
 gcloud projects add-iam-policy-binding ${PROJECT_NAME} --member "serviceAccount:${MASTER_SERVICE_ACCOUNT}" --role "roles/compute.instanceAdmin"
 gcloud projects add-iam-policy-binding ${PROJECT_NAME} --member "serviceAccount:${MASTER_SERVICE_ACCOUNT}" --role "roles/compute.networkAdmin"